solomonmarvel97/School-Management-API/README.md

 - sequelize - the Orm used
 - supertest & mocha - packages used for testing
 - jsonwebtoken - the package used  for creation and verification of jwt token
-- nodemailer - the package used to send emails
 - cloudinary - the cloud storage used for file upload